leonardbereska/leonardbereska.github.io/_pages/teaching.md

 ## teaching

-I have been involved in teaching several courses for the Master's programs in Artificial Intelligence and Data Science at the University of Amsterdam.
+I have been involved in teaching several courses for the Master's programs in Artificial Intelligence at the University of Amsterdam.
 Below is a brief description of each.

 ##### deep learning I & II (teaching assistant: WS 21/22, WS 22/23, SS 22, SS 23)